YochevedOfstein/CPP_EX1/README.md

 1. `loadGraph` - This function anitializes the graph using a givan adjacency matrix.
 It will check that the input is valid and set the graphs properties.
 2. `printGraph` - this function prints the amount of vertices and edges that are in th graph.

+**Helper Functions:**

-In addition to the two main functions there are a few helper getter functions that help us use different graph properties.
-For example we have a function named getNumOfVertices.
+In addition to the main functions, there are several helper getter functions that allow access to different graph properties.
+For example, the getNumOfVertices function returns the number of vertices in the graph.

 ### Algorithms:
 This class encapsulates various graph algorithms and functionalities.

 We have five main functions in this class:

 1. `isConnected` - This function determines whether the graph is connected or not.
 It uses the Depth-First Search (DFS) algorithm to check connectivity.
 For directed graphs, it performs two DFS traversals to ensure all vertices are reachable from each other.
 For undirected graphs, a single DFS traversal is used.
-The function returns true if the graph is connected and false otherwise.
+The function returns 'true' if the graph is connected and 'false' otherwise.

 2. `shortestPath` - Given two vertices, this function calculates the shortest path between them.
 Depending on the type of graph, it uses different algorithms:
     * BFS -For an unweighted graph